 In 1956, IBM Research established its first West Coast laboratory in San Jose, helping to create what would eventually become Silicon Valley.
 In 1986, IBM Research - Almaden became home to a rapidly growing team of scientists and researchers.

 IBM Research - Almaden boasts a rich history of breakthroughs that include the distributed relational database; the ability to position individual atoms; the first data mining algorithms; the IBM Microdrive – the world's smallest disk drive; racetrack memory; and innovations in data storage technology.
-Today, the researchers there are focused on new breakthroughs in areas as diverse as nanomedicine, services science and storage at the atomic scale.
+Today, Almaden's research community focuses on solving problems across areas as diverse as nanomedicine, services science, atomic scale storage, food safety and medical image analytics.

-The major areas of research at Almaden are Science and Technology, including fundamental science, nanotechnology, spin physics and photoresists; Computer Science, with work in areas such content management, human-computer interaction, text analytics, services-oriented architectures and most recently healthcare informatics; Service Science Research, focusing on large scale, people-and information-intensive challenges and Storage Systems, from storage and file systems to server software and systems management.
+The major areas of research at Almaden are Science and Technology, including fundamental science, nanotechnology, spin physics and photoresists; Cognitive Solutions & Foundations, with work in areas such content management, human-computer interaction, text analytics, services-oriented architectures and most recently healthcare informatics; Accelerated Discovery for Industry Solutions, focusing on large scale, people and information-intensive challenges and Cloud & Synaptic Systems, from storage and file systems to server software and systems management.
 Additionally, technology licensing is a key element in our value creation strategy and a source of significant mutual benefits for IBM Research and its external partners.

 Meet the director